shulmanbrent/Presidential-Radio-Broadcasts-Analysis/README.md

 PresidentHTMLParser is the main file.

-Bayes.py and other were just parts of futre Ideas that I had
+Bayes.py and other were just parts of future Ideas that I had